BiodiversityDataScienceCorp/Instructional-Pedagogy/1-2-building-skill.md

 + Understand the limitations of knowledge in the absence of a functional mental model
 + Create a formative assessment to diagnose a broken mental model
++ Apply strategies to meet students where they are

 ## Overview